Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Logic_for_geometric_proofs.md

 In a conditional statement if the hypothesis happens then the conclusion happens.

+The hypothesis is also known as the antecedent (antecedente), and the conclusion is also known as the consequent (consecuente).

 (Lógica proposicional)
 **Propositional logic**: branch of logic that condenses events into symbols to operate over them and create propositions or statements.